shravankumar147/Gogul09.github.io/_posts/physical_design/programming/2019-05-26-python-for-asic-design.md

 <h3 id="conclusion">Conclusion</h3>

 As you can see, <span class="coding">python</span> can be used in multiple areas in hardware design.
 According to me, python has just started to find its place in hardware design.
-I also feel that it will be used by engineers around the world very soon due to its simpler nature.
+Also, I feel that it will be used by engineers around the world very soon due to its simpler nature.
 If you have found anything related to python that could be used for hardware design, please leave that in the comments below.
 Peace!